 - Preparing testbed

 In this phase, other than their primary roles, writers bring out their design skills.
 They help improve the UX design by sharing comments as the first end-user of the product.
 They provide suggestions in crafting the UI text and entry-level product improvements.
-At this point, the writers often do with wireframe reviews Mark Twain says:
+At this point, a writer often applies the following words by Mark Twain while reviewing the wireframes: